frkatona/ObsidianSync/Music/Tim Recording.md

 	- Anger and a Prayer (new track)
 		- 77 BPM seemed good, but kept drifting, so gonna come back to it another time and play (other song)
 	- Citizen Beware (new track)
-		- good track for head voice in the verses I thinkcv
+		- good track for head voice in the verses I think
 		- guitar maybe a little out of sync at bar ~53, 57, very around 74 when guitar plays staccato
 		- good power around 65 and 70
 		- voice a bit lost at like 21-25, 28